Welcome to the SCB Kingston Chapter!

 Our Chapter Committees

-The Sustainable Campus & Issues Committee is responsible for naturalizing the outdoor atrium of the Biosciences Complex and other sustainable initiatives on campus, as well as keeping members up to date on conservation issues of local, regional and global focus.
+The Sustainable Campus & Issues Committee is responsible for many of the Chapter’s sustainable initiatives on campus, such as the implementation of the SCB Native Pollinator Garden, as well as keeping members up to date on conservation issues of local, regional and global focus.
+It’s 2018 projects include Plastic Free Campus and Campus-Wide Native Landscaping.

 Contact us anytime at email@example.com!